ThisIsRuvos/sea-client-nodejs/BASHREADME.md

 **Get unread messages with prompt**

->This command will pull all unread messages with a limit of 100 messages for a mailbox.
-You will be prompted for the mailbox id for pulling unread messages.<span style="color:#e8640c"> If a `mailboxList.json` file does not exist you will be prompted to create one and the script will exit.</span>
+>This command will pull all unread messages delivered to the client with a limit of 100 messages for a mailbox.
+You will be prompted for the mailbox id for pulling unread messages.<span style="color:#e8640c"> If a `mailboxList.json` file does not exist you will be prompted to create one and the script will exit.</span> `It is recommended that you use this command as the primary between the ./curlGetUnread and ./curlGetUnread2 commands as it only pulls messages that are available for download by the client.`

 ><span style="color:#3b98bf">NOTE:</span> The `clientResourcesFolder` folder is automatically created if one does not exist upon running this command.